jeffbradley4177/FA25.EC3.Trees.JB/developer_log.md

 * **Work Done**: Made a direct call to a premade story.txt file, to verify tree functionality
 * **Issues**: Rewrote main.cpp to call a premade story.txt.
 It does work this way, but it no longer has OpenAI functionality.
 Will need to try and fix that somehow, but have no idea WHY....
 * **Files Modified**: developer_log.md, main.cpp, premade story.txt

+## [12/3/25-12/5/25] - Continued Debugging
+* **Work Done**: Remade OpenAI call.
+Verified it sometimes works in some ways, and sometimes breaks
+* **Issues**: Now I am really confused.
+Sometimes, it works fine, and other times not.
+When it does work, it is buggy (sometimes has 17 children, but never connects to anything), or it'll just fail, saying the curl command is wrong....I am at a bit of a lost now.
+* **Files Modified**: developer_log.md, main.cpp, tree.h